-- 1. Click the Network and Security tab, and then click Security. - 2.
+- 1. Click the Network and Security tab, and then click the Security button. - 2.
 In the Encryption Engine drop-down list, select the type of encryption to use. - Open SSL is the default option for encryption. - FIPS 140-2 enables FIPS 140-2 level 1 encryption. - 3.
 Click Apply to save the settings.

-Note: FIPS 140-2 Level 1 or the NXP TPM option requires the purchase of a FIPS camera license.
+Note: FIPS 140-2 Level 1 requires the purchase of a FIPS camera license.

 Caution: Changing this setting on your camera will require your camera to reboot and you will lose the video stream for that time.
-Pelco recommends that you apply this setting during during noncritical operating times.
+Pelco recommends that you apply this setting during during non-critical operating times.